 This method is mainly designed to better support file uploads.
 A form that allows a user to upload a file could be written like this in HTML:

 <form method="POST" enctype='multipart/form-data' action="upload.cgi"> <input type=file name=upload> <input type=submit name=press value="OK"> </form>

 This clearly shows that the Content-Type about to be sent is

 To post to a form like this with curl, you enter a command line like:

 curl --form upload=@localfilename --form press=OK [URL]

-A very common way for HTML based applications to pass state information between pages is to add hidden fields to the forms.
-Hidden fields are already filled in, they aren't displayed to the user and they get passed along just as all the other fields.
+A common way for HTML based applications to pass state information between pages is to add hidden fields to the forms.
+Hidden fields are already filled in, they are not displayed to the user and they get passed along just as all the other fields.

 A similar example form with one visible field, one hidden field and one submit button could look like:

 <form method="POST" action="foobar.cgi"> <input type=text name="birthyear"> <input type=hidden name="person" value="daniel"> <input type=submit name="press" value="OK"> </form>

 To POST this with curl, you will not have to think about if the fields are hidden or not.
 To curl they are all the same: